Fairmont Orchid Big Island: Is It Worth the Hype?

 In-Room Dining

-We took advantage of in-room dining on our first night because we were WIPED.
+We took advantage of room service on our first night because we were completely exhausted from traveling.

-The Fairmont Orchid Resort pool area is really beautiful.
-There are lounge chairs set up all around the pools, on the grassy area near the ocean, as well as at the lagoon.
+The pool area is absolutely beautiful.
+There are lounge chairs everywhere: around the pools, on the grass near the ocean, and at the lagoon.

 Image of the pool area at the Fairmont Orchid in Kona Hawaii.